Doctor insights on:

 Discharge can be a noun or a verb; it has multiple meanings in physics, chemistry, military, and legal usage.
 The most common medical meaning is a substance that is being excreted.
 Examples: pus is the discharge from a pimple; a vaginal discharge can mean infection; an ear discharge can mean an infection of the outer ear tract; a nasal discharge ...Read more

-- Talk to a doctor online
+- Talk to a doctor live online for free

 - Does it hurt when you remove a chest tube?

-- What does it mean when you have a wheezing in your chest when you sleep?
+- What does it mean when you have internal chest pain?